IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

    * *Set the STREAMS_SPLPATH environment variable to the root directory of a toolkit or multiple toolkits (with : as a separator)*

      `echo "export STREAMS_SPLPATH=$STREAMS_INSTALL/toolkits/com.ibm.streamsx.messaging" >> /home/streamsadmin/.bashrc`

+     [Sam:  This is not a good way to set this.
+This will overwrite STREAMS_SPLPATH that the user may have set up.
+Perhaps we can do something like this:

+     export STREAMS_SPLPATH=<messaging toolkit location>/com.ibm.streamsx.messaging:$STREAMS_SPLPATH

+     I also changed it such that we are not tied to a STREAMS_INSTALL, as user may have downloaded the toolkit from github.
+We should mention that a version of the toolkit can be found in the STREAMS_INSTALL directory]

    * *Specify the -t or --spl-path command parameter when you run the sc command.*

      `sc -t $STREAMS_INSTALL/toolkits/com.ibm.streamsx.messaging -M MyMain`

    * *If  Streams Studio is used to compile and run SPL application, add messaging toolkit to toolkit locations in Streams Explorer.*

+   [Sam:  Please add link to Streams studio documentation on how to do this]

 2. Create an SPL application and add the Kafka operator use directives to it.
-If Streams Studio is used, this directive is automatically added when dragging and dropping a Kafka operator to SPL application (you can also just start with the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaSample">KafkaSample</a> to skip this and the following step).
+If Streams Studio is used, this directive is automatically added when dragging and dropping a Kafka operator to SPL application in the graphical editor.  (you can also just start with the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaSample">KafkaSample</a> to skip this and the following step).

 	`use com.ibm.streamsx.messaging.kafka::*;`